panzerdp/dmitripavlutin.com/content/posts/128-parseint-misteries/index.md

 As expected, `'100'` is parsed to integer `100`.

-`parseInt(string, radix)` also accepts a second argument: the radix at which the string argument is.
+`parseInt(numericalString, radix)` also accepts a second argument: the radix at which the string argument is.
 The radix argument allows you to parse integers from different numerical bases.

 Let's use `parseInt()` to parse a numerical string in base 2: